alexarlord-boop/union-station/README.md

-# union-station
+# Union Station
-This is the Union Station!
+This is Union Station.
-We are the team of ambitious students who are really into coding.
+We are a team of ambitious students who are really passionate about programming.
-We would like to introduce you our teamwork skills in software development project.
+We would like to introduce you to our teamwork skills in a software development project.